 Discover ideas for dog games that will help engage their brains.

-How to stop a dog digging that is hunting pests in your home or garden is simple: sort out the pest problem!
+How to stop a dog digging that is hunting bugs in your home or garden is simple: sort out the pest problem!

 Find humane ways to catch or trap the problem pests (if it is a rodent issue) or hire experts to do it for you, or sort out a bug infestation.